kristianfreeman/kristianfreeman.com/src/content/blog/tailwind-css.md

 ---
-title: 'Get started with Tailwind CSS, the utility-first CSS framework'
+title: "Get started with Tailwind CSS, the utility-first CSS framework"
 description: ""
-pubDate: 'Feb 02 2021'
+pubDate: "Feb 02 2021"
 tags:
   - archive
-  - bytesized
 ---

 [Tailwind](https://tailwindcss.com/) is a utility-first CSS framework.
-Unlike comprehensive frameworks like [Bootstrap](https://getbootstrap.com/) or [Foundation](https://get.foundation/), which provide solutions for things like *cards*, *forms*, and *buttons*, Tailwind allows you to *compose* your UI out of smaller classes: for instance, the `p-4` class applies a padding of `1rem`, and the `flex` class sets up a basic flexbox layout by setting `display: flex`.
+Unlike comprehensive frameworks like [Bootstrap](https://getbootstrap.com/) or [Foundation](https://get.foundation/), which provide solutions for things like _cards_, _forms_, and _buttons_, Tailwind allows you to _compose_ your UI out of smaller classes: for instance, the `p-4` class applies a padding of `1rem`, and the `flex` class sets up a basic flexbox layout by setting `display: flex`.

-Tailwind offers a *very* different approach to writing CSS.
-That approach is controversial (more on that later), but for the most part, many developers find moving to a utility-first CSS framework makes it easier to *own* your CSS, instead of working under the constraints of CSS that’s given to you.
+Tailwind offers a _very_ different approach to writing CSS.
+That approach is controversial (more on that later), but for the most part, many developers find moving to a utility-first CSS framework makes it easier to _own_ your CSS, instead of working under the constraints of CSS that’s given to you.

-Let’s look at Tailwind from a few angles – first, a few video introductions to Tailwind, templates and starter kits, tools and cheat sheets, and some deep dives into the *how* and the *why* of Tailwind.
+Let’s look at Tailwind from a few angles – first, a few video introductions to Tailwind, templates and starter kits, tools and cheat sheets, and some deep dives into the _how_ and the _why_ of Tailwind.

 ## Video introductions to Tailwind